First on CNN: Biden administration launches plan to refill emergency oil reserve - KTVZ

 The SPR serves as a vital national security and economic tool to buffer the United States from energy price spikes.
 Presidents have released oil from the SPR during times of war and after natural disasters.

-Reserves were already sitting at 20-year lows before President Joe Biden promised in late March to release a record-setting 180 million barrels of oil over six months to ease pressure on energy markets.
+Reserves were already sitting at 20-year lows, largely because of Congressionally-mandated sales, before President Joe Biden promised in late March to release a record-setting 180 million barrels of oil over six months to ease pressure on energy markets.
 The latest release amounts to a loss of one-third of the oil still left in the SPR.

 The first tranche of purchases will cover only one-third of that 180-million-barrel-release.